patrickbwarren/python3-HNC-solver/README.md

 = ln ρ + 4πρ ∫<sub>0</sub><sup>∞</sup> d<em>r</em> <em>r</em>²
 [ ½ <em>h</em> (<em>h</em> − <em>c</em>) − <em>c</em> ] .

 Here the reference standard state corresponds to ρ = 1.
-Since d<em>p</em> = ρ dμ can be integrated to find the pressure, this affords another route to the EoS: the chemical potential route.
+Since the Gibbs-Duhem relation in the form d<em>p</em> = ρ dμ can be integrated to find the pressure, this affords another route to the EoS: the chemical potential route.

 #### Free energy and coupling constant integration